Bernardi23/search_map_place/README.md

 There are a lot of features that can be added to this package.
 Here are some features I want to implement (or could be implemented by someone else):

-- Make the widget more personalized
+- [] Make the widget more personalized
-- Make documentation to use the created API and Classes from the package, without having to use the widget itself.
+- [] Make documentation to use the created API and Classes from the package, without having to use the widget itself.
-- Make this package independent of `google_maps_flutter`
+- [] Make this package independent of `google_maps_flutter`

-## Possible issues

-This might not be perfectly responsive to the device's size.
-If you find any issues related to this, or anything else, please report.